pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 ## Using `rr`

-I still couldn't get the bug to happen in GDB, so the tool I tried next was [rr](https://rr-project.org/). rr can record the execution of a program and later replay it arbitrarily often.
+I still couldn't get the bug to happen in GDB, so the tool I tried next was [rr, the "reverse debugger"](https://rr-project.org/). rr can record the execution of a program and later replay it arbitrarily often.
 This gives you a time-traveling debugger that allows you to execute the program backwards in addition to forwards.
 Eventually I managed to get the crash to happen when running the tests with `rr record --chaos` (`--chaos` randomizes some decisions that rr takes, to try to increase the chance of reproducing bugs).

 Using rr well is quite hard, and I'm not very good at it.
 The main approach I